Create one image that says it all.

-The Illustration major is offered in the four-year bachelor of fine arts degree program.
+Illustration is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 ILL 2000 Introduction to Illustration 3